As I Have Always Been

 "As I Have Always Been" is the ninth episode of the seventh season of the American television series Agents of S.H.I.E.L.D.
-Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy of Phil Coulson and his team of S.H.I.E.L.D. agents as they are caught in a time storm, causing a time loop.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy (LMD) of Phil Coulson and his team of S.H.I.E.L.D. agents as they are caught in a time storm, causing a time loop.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Drew Z. Greenberg and directed by series regular Elizabeth Henstridge in her directorial debut.

 Clark Gregg reprises his role as Coulson from the film series, starring alongside Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward.
 Before her directorial efforts, Henstridge began shadowing other directors on the series beginning in the third season after expressing interest in directing to ABC beforehand.
 Henstridge's directing for the time loop story was inspired by other series and films featuring similar plots, such as Russian Doll and Groundhog Day (1993).
 Due to its time loop nature, the episode features minimal visual effects, as it repeats the series' logo and reuses visual effects shots throughout.
 It also features the death of long-time recurring guest character Enoch (Joel Stoffer).

 "As I Have Always Been" originally aired on ABC on July 22, 2020, and was watched by 1.28 million viewers.
 The episode received critical acclaim and was regarded as one of the series' best.
 Critics praised Henstridge's direction, its balance of humor and emotional weight, and the performances of Gregg, Bennet, and Stoffer.